AD Ports Group completes acquisition of majority stakes in Egypt’s Transmar and Transcargo International

-ABU DHABI - AD Ports Group completed the acquisition of a 70 percent equity stake in Transmar International Shipping Company (Transmar) and Transcargo International S.A.E.
-(TCI).
+Abu Dhabi, UAE: AD Ports Group completed the acquisition of a 70 percent equity stake in Transmar International Shipping Company (“Transmar”) and Transcargo International S.A.E. (“TCI”).

-The total purchase consideration (Enterprise Value) for 70% shareholding amounts to AED514 million (US$140 million).
+The total purchase consideration (Enterprise Value) for 70% shareholding amounts to AED 514 million (USD 140 million).
 It is the first international acquisition realised by AD Ports Group.

 The value-accretive acquisitions of the two Egypt-based maritime companies – the first international acquisitions by the company – provide AD Ports Group with a market-leading platform for further growth in container, cargo and port operations in Egypt, North Africa and Gulf regions, and along the entire Red Sea.